 So what is the difference between Benzocaine and Lidocaine?

-In regards to effectiveness, Lidocaine is a stronger anesthetic than Benzocaine.
-According to FDA regulation , Benzocaine products can only have a concentration level between 3 to 7.5%.
-For Lidocaine products, they need to be sold in an 11mg dose-metered bottle.
-There is a limit of 10 sprays of Lidocaine at each use, however, for Benzocaine there isn’t a limit on the maximum use.
-As there is no limit on how much benzocaine can be applied, it’s effectiveness depends on the amount of product used.
+Lidocaine is a stronger anesthetic than Benzocaine.
+According to FDA regulations, Benzocaine products can have a maximum concentration between 3% to 7.5%.
+Lidocaine products are carefully regulated due to potential toxicity.
+Lidocaine can only be sold in an 11mg dose-metered bottle, and there is a limit of 10 sprays or doses of Lidocaine per use.
+There is no limit on the amount of Benzocaine that can be applied, and it’s effectiveness depends on the amount used.

 - Benzocaine condoms: Benzocaine condoms are simple to use and can be worn in the exact same way as regular condoms.
-After application, wait for 5 minutes and get ready to enjoy.
-A drawback of the condoms is that they aren’t as effective as other options as the condoms only contain 4-5% of Benzocaine.
-There are more concentrated creams and gels that you can tailored in quantity to help you last longer.
+Simply apply the condom and wait approximately 5 minutes for numbing to take effect.
+A drawback of Benzocaine condoms is that they aren’t as effective as other options containing a higher concentration or amount of medication.
+There are more concentrated creams and gels that can be tailored to help you last longer.

-- Benzocaine creams or gel: The Benzocaine cream or gel is a good compromise between Lidocaine spray and Benzocaine condoms.
-It can have a longer delay effect than the condoms are you can adjust the quantity you use.
+- Benzocaine creams or gel: Benzocaine cream or gel is a good compromise between Lidocaine spray and Benzocaine condoms.
+It can have a longer effect than the condoms and the quantity can be adjusted.

-- Benzocaine sprays: Some sprays use Benzocaine rather than Lidocaine, however, Lidocaine sprays are more effective.
-If you prefer a product that can be used with a condom, the benzocaine cream is more effective and is easier to apply.
+- Benzocaine sprays: Some sprays use Benzocaine rather than Lidocaine, although Lidocaine is more effective.
+If you want a product that can be used with a condom, only Benzocaine is an option.

-- Benzocaine wipes: This is a new product so it can be hard to find.
-The main brand that makes these wipes is Preboost.
-It has a concentration of 4% thus making them as effective as the Benzocaine condoms.
-However, these do not provide protection against STDs so if you need to use a condom, Benzocaine cream is a better alternative.
+- Benzocaine wipes: This is a new product and can be hard to find.
+The most readily available brand-name Benzocaine wipe is called Preboost.
+The wipes have a concentration of 4% Benzocaine, thus making them as effective as the Benzocaine condoms.
+However, they do not provide protection against STDs, so if you need to use a condom, Benzocaine cream is a better alternative.

-- Lidocaine creams and gels: Lidocaine creams and gels are not available over the counter and a doctor's prescription is needed to obtain one.
-They are not available over the counter as the quantity of Lidocaine used cannot be controlled.
-A concentration of 300mg of lidocaine is toxic to most men.
-Hence, this needs to be regulated.
-Elma cream, a mixture of lidocaine and prilocaine, is a FDA approved product for the treatment of premature ejaculation.
+- Lidocaine creams and gels: Due to potential toxicicty, Lidocaine creams and gels are not available over the counter and require a prescription from a doctor.
+Approximately 300mg of lidocaine will be toxic to most men.
+Hence, regulation is needed to avoid overuse and toxicity.
+Elma cream, a mixture of lidocaine and prilocaine, is FDA-approved for the treatment of premature ejaculation.